ByeBeihai/Polaris/Readme.md

 <br/><br/>

 ## 4. Configuration of Polaris
- In addition to the configurable items of the NutShell, Polaris also includes the following configurable items:
+ In addition to the configurable items of the NutShell(while RV32 is not supported in Polaris), Polaris also includes the following configurable items:
 -  independent BRU or BRU integrated in ALU(1 or 0)
 -  the issue-num of PEXTU: (0 or 1 or 2 and RVP is forbidden when num = 0)
 -  the issue-num of backend(1 or 2).